greenageinfo/greenageinfo.github.io/relocation/internal.md

 ## Next Steps after the internal movement process is complete

-It is mandatory [to register on Apnacomplex first, followed by MyGate](/apps).
-You can change the [parking stickers](/relocation/stickers) to the Moving-in flat in GOA office.
+It is mandatory [to register on Apnacomplex first, followed by MyGate](/info/apps).
+You can change the [parking stickers](/info/stickers) to the Moving-in flat in GOA office.
 If the stickers are stolen or destroyed, resident will have to give an undertaking in writing about the lost stickers.

+[Settling the accounts](/info/dues) by credit/debit card in GOA office will attract bank fees.

 **Important:** If the tenant moves out without completing move-out formalities, any pending dues will need to be cleared by the owner.
 Penalty will be levied against the flat for un-authroized move-out detected later.